 Section 23.1241(a)(1) defines dealer as a person engaged in the business in this state of selling, leasing, or renting heavy equipment.
 Note: An appraisal district can check to see if the person has a Texas sales tax permit.
 A dealer engaged in business in Texas that sells or leases heavy equipment must be permitted to collect state and local sales tax since these are taxable.

 If you are a heavy equipment dealer, do you still have to render under Chapter 22?

-Yes, a heavy equipment dealer is required to render all tangible personal property used for the production of income, as required by Section 22.01, Tax Code.
+Yes, a heavy equipment dealer is required to render all tangible personal property used for the production of income that does not qualify as Dealer’s Heavy Equipment Inventory, as required by Section 22.01, Tax Code.